100-m/nx.digital/doc/security.md

 Impress is a cloud-based product implementing best practices in terms of architecture and security.
 The platform relies on world-class software as services: AWS, Auth0, Firebase, Github and Zeit.

-One key to have a secure architecture is to have a comprehensive system, here is our system's schema:
+One key to have a secure architecture is to have a comprehensive system.
+Here is our system's schema:

 ![Architecture](/doc/img/impress-architecture.png)

-## Relying on best-in-class 3rd party provider
+## Relying on best-in-class third party provider

-Impress leverages 3rd party providers for content delivery, user authentication, real-time data storage, as well as server hosting.
+Impress leverages third party providers for content delivery, user authentication, real-time data storage, as well as server hosting.
 We chose well-establish best-in-class providers that we review regularly.

 ### Content Delivery

 Content delivery network (CDN) are systems of distributed servers (network) that deliver pages and other web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.
-It is effective in speeding the delivery of content of websites with high traffic and websites that have a global reach.
+It is effective in speeding up the delivery of content of websites with high traffic and websites that have a global reach.

 We chose ZEIT as Impress Content Delivery Network.
 ZEIT is a content delivery network that serves the application shell efficiently worldwide.
 Other companies like Netflix or GitHub rely on ZEIT.